Chirag-ahir/JAVA-All-Basic/README.md

 > Class variables also known as static variables are declared with the static keyword in a class, but outside a method, constructor or a block.

-What is Constructor ?<br>
-A constructor in Java is a special method that is used to initialize objects.
+**Constructor:** A constructor in Java is a special method that is used to initialize objects.
 The constructor is called when an object of a class is created.

-In Java, constructors can be divided into 3 types:<br>

-No-Arg Constructor<br>
-Parameterized Constructor<br>
-Default Constructor
+** Two types of constructors in JAVA**
+>No-Arg Constructor : A constructor is called "No-arg Constructor" when it doesn't have any parameter.<br>
+>Parameterized Constructor : A constructor which has a specific number of parameters is called a parameterized constructor.<br>

 Java was a interpreted programming language , but after introducing JIT it was called as interpreted - compiled programming language<b>